AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ExternalInterfaceType/CreateMirror.md

 ExternalInterfaceType.CreateMirror Method
 =========================================
-AutomationML 2.1 APICreates a new Mirror of this ExternalInterface, using this instance as the new master of the created mirror.
+Creates a new Mirror of this ExternalInterface, using this instance as the new master of the created mirror.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)